gap-system/gap/INSTALL.md

 which can reduce this limit even further.

 We therefore recommend to always build and use GAP in 64-bit mode.

-### Recompilation fails or the new binary crashes.

-Call `make clean` and restart the `configure` / `make` process completely from scratch.
-(It is possible that the operating system and/or compiler got upgraded in the meantime and so the existing .o files cannot be used any longer.

 ### A calculation runs into an error `no method found`.